Lynn school locked down after student brings BB gun to class, police say

-LYNN, MASS.
-(WHDH) - A student is facing charges after bringing a BB gun to a Lynn high school on Tuesday, prompting a lockdown, officials said.
+A 9th student is facing charges after bringing a BB gun to a Lynn high school on Tuesday, prompting a lockdown, officials said.

 Officers responding to reports of a student with a gun at Lynn English High School around 10:20 a.m. found an “authentic-looking” toy gun in the student’s backpack, as well as alcohol, according to the Lynn Police Department.

-The student was taken into custody and transported to Lynn Juvenile Court to face charges including threat of a dangerous weapon and person under 21 in possession of alcohol.
+The student was taken into custody and transported to Lynn Juvenile Court to face charges including the threat of a dangerous weapon and a person under 21 in possession of alcohol.

 The student’s brother said he got the BB gun from friends.